EUCAIM/upv-node-workstation-images/README.md

  - a VNC service for let the user access to the remote desktop thru our Guacamole service
  - a SSH service for let the user upload files to the remote desktop thru our Guacamole service

-You can take the dockerfile in `ubuntu_python_xxxxx_desktop` as an example or as the base for your dockerfile (putting it in the `FROM` instruction of yours).
+You can take the dockerfile in `ubuntu-python-xxxxx-desktop` as an example or as the base for your dockerfile (putting it in the `FROM` instruction of yours).
 In this example "lxde" package is installed as a desktop environment (with other uselful tools), "x11vnc" package for the VNC service and "openssh-server" package for the SSH service.
 It is important also to mention the installation of "supervisor" as a service to start and keep running the rest of services.